YOU CAN HELP

 Embassy of Laos -

-Fly a POW/MIA flag.
-Obtain a flag from Ohio Chapter MIA/POW – order form on the League website.
-Proper Flag code can be found here.
+Fly a POW/MIA flag: Obtain a flag from Ohio Chapter MIA/POW – order form on the League website.
+Proper Flag code can be found by clicking here.

 Observe POW/MIA Recognition Day